7 bedside manner techniques that show empathy in oncology

 4. Manage patient’s beliefs

 Aim to understand what and how the patient thinks about the condition and treatment options.
-Also, seek feedback and tell the patient to briefly summarize what you have told them to assure they understand the condition and treatment.
+Also, seek feedback and tell the patient to briefly summarize what you have told them to assure they understand the condition and are aware of treatment options.

 5. Be respectful